Malcolm X at Sidi Gaber (short story)

 And with that, they ran to the car and sped off.

-Malcolm arrived at the venue and saw Amir and Laila waiting for him together with some other delegates who crowded around him.
+Malcolm arrived at the venue and saw Amir and Laila waiting for him, together with some other delegates who crowded around him.
 Youth from Muslim nations spanning from Morocco to Indonesia greeted him enthusiastically, many conveying the regards of their countries’ leaders.
 One Algerian said, “President Ben Bella looks forward to meeting you.”

-“Assalamu Allaikum, peace be upon you… I want to say…” Malcolm paused and looked out over the throng of expectant faces.
-“I’m honoured to be the key speaker to open…I’m, umm, it is a pleasure to be here…I’m happy…umm…your anthem song shook me.
+Assalamu Alaikum, peace be upon you… I want to say…” Malcolm paused and looked out over the throng of expectant faces.
+“I’m honored to be the key speaker to open…I’m, umm, it is a pleasure to be here…I’m happy…umm…your anthem song shook me.
 I…” He looked up at the ceiling, the hours of conversation with Mahfouz still replaying in his head.

 The puzzled crowd moved restlessly.
 Malcolm took a deep breath and continued.

-“Many years I spoke in the name of a man who lied and swindled the masses.”
+“Many years, I spoke in the name of a man who lied and swindled the masses.”
 He soon found his voice again.
 “The Nation of Islam movement offered me hope and reform, but it was in some sense a cult of personality, a distorted Islam; it eases my heart to know that I left it and came to practice the same faith practiced by many of you here.
 Brothers and sisters, I’m here to tell you…” Malcolm saw a list of kings and presidents that he wanted to praise on his notepad.
-He took out his pen, crossed out their names, and rested the pen on the lectern.
+He took out his pen, crossed out their names, and rested it on the lectern.
 The tempo changed.

 “In my spiritual journey, I learned that Allah has 99 names.
 I will be honest and tell you now that I cannot recall all of them, but it suffices that truth and justice are two of them.
 I speak in the name of no leader who walks this planet.
 Truth and justice know no era or leader.”